fatemeJalili/Digital-Communication-Lab/README.md

 # Digital Communication Laboratory Codes

-This repository contains simulations related to basic digital communication methods and basics.
-Simulations were accomplished in different sessions.
-Each folder represents one session.
-A list of the folders and their subject is provided below.
+This repository contains simulations related to basic digital communication methods and principles.
+Each folder represents a specific session.
+Below is a list of sessions along with a brief description of their contents.

-## List of the sessions
+## Sessions Overview

 1. [PreLab01](#prelab01)
 2. [PreLab02](#prelab02)